-National Planning Policy Framework: This document sets out the Government's planning policies for England and was published on 27 March 2012.
+National Planning Policy Framework: This document sets out the Government's planning policies for England and was first published on 27 March 2012.
+A revised NPPF was published in July 2018.
 The NPPF must be taken into account in the preparation of Local and neighbourhood Plans, and is a material consideration in planning decisions.
 It states that in order to be considered sound a Local Plan should be consistent with national planning policy.